Complaints – Help us be better

-You can send an email (marked ‘complaint’) to firstname.lastname@example.org or write a letter to:
+You can send an email (subject ‘Formal Complaint’) to email@example.com or write a letter to:

-The Chief Operating Officer or the person allocated to investigate your complaint will make sure that it is dealt with effectively.
 You will receive a written acknowledgement within five working days of your complaint being received.
 We may need to ask you some questions and to seek information from others.
-An investigation will be carried out and you will be sent a written response within twenty working days of Penny Appeal receiving your complaint.
+A final response will be written within twenty working days of Penny Appeal receiving all the necessary information needed to investigate your complaint.
 This response will inform you of any action we will take and or any general action we plan to take to improve our services in the future.

-We really hope that our Chief Operating Officer or nominated Manager, is able to resolve your complaint in an honest, open and satisfactory way, however if you remain dissatisfied with the outcome of your complaint or the way in which it has been managed, you should send an email (marked ‘complaint’) to Chief Executive Officer email@example.com or write a letter to:-
+If you remain dissatisfied with the outcome of your complaint or the way in which it has been managed, you can escalate it to the Board of Trustees at Penny Appeal.
+You should send an email (marked ‘Formal Complaint to Chair) to firstname.lastname@example.org or write a letter to:

-Again you will receive a written acknowledgement from us within five working days of your complaint being received.
-Your complaint will be investigated and you will receive a response within twenty working days.
+Again, you will receive a written acknowledgement from us within five working days of your complaint being received.
+Your complaint will be investigated and overseen by the Chair of Trustees, and you will receive a response, approved by the Chair, within twenty working days.

-We treat all comments and complaints as an opportunity to improve We are happy to acknowledge any mistakes we make, sincerely apologise for them and seek to prevent them from happening again in the future.
+We treat all comments and complaints as an opportunity to improve our services and we are happy to acknowledge any mistakes we make, sincerely apologise for them, and seek to prevent them from happening again in the future.

 Thank you for helping us to provide a better service